Jonathan Soros: JS Capital Management

 Soros was the founder and chief executive officer of JS Capital Management LLC, a private investment firm, located in midtown Manhattan near Central Park.
 The second quarter 2015 filings showed that the U.S. assets in its portfolio were valued at $500 million, up from $394.76 million the previous quarter.
 (Note: In 2015, it invested in Yepme.com, run by VAS Data Services.
 According to the Registrar of Companies (RoC), it and TCS Capital invested ₹30 crore in the online fashion retailer, largely men's wear.
 It invested in HRG Group, and sold 1.18 million shares in the third quarter of 2016, which reduced its stake in the company by 60%.
 By the end of that quarter, it held 774,582 shares, valued at $12.16M.)
 In 2015, Bloomberg Politics identified him as one of the hedge fund titans.
 JS Capital Management is now doing business as One Madison Group.

 One Madison Group

 In 2016 JS Capital partnered with One Madison Corporation, a private investment firm, to form a special purpose acquisition company that purchased Ranpak Holdings Corp.
 In 2024, JS Capital combined with One Madison Group.
-Jonathan Soros and JS Capital's CIO, Salil Seshadri joined One Madison Group's CEO Omar Asali as co-founders and partners.
+Soros and JS Capital's CIO, Salil Seshadri joined One Madison Group's CEO Omar Asali as co-founders and partners.

+In 2020, Soros and Jon Patricof co-founded Athletes Unlimited, which operates professional women's sports leagues.